Dermazine, cream 1% 50 g

 Hypersensitivity, glucose-6-phosphate dehydrogenase deficiency, pregnancy.

 Itching, burning sensation.
-With prolonged use on large surfaces, systemic effects typical of sulfonamides are possible.
+With prolonged use on large surfaces, systemic effects characteristic of sulfonamides are possible.

 Overdose

-In case of overdose of the cream, side effects associated with the systemic use of all sulfonamides are possible.
+In case of an overdose of the cream, side effects associated with the systemic use of all sulfonamides may occur.

-Prolonged use of silver sulfadiazine at high doses may cause elevated plasma silver levels.
+Long-term use of silver sulfadiazine in high doses may cause an increase in plasma silver levels.

-However, these levels normalize after discontinuation of treatment.
+However, these levels normalize after treatment is stopped.

-In patients with severe burns, a significant increase in plasma osmolarity has been noted with long-term treatment.
+In patients with severe burns during long-term treatment, a significant increase in plasma osmolarity was noted.

-The reason for this may be increased resorption of propylene glycol, a component of the drug, through the affected skin.
+The reason for this may be increased resorption of propylene glycol, which is part of the drug, through the affected skin.

-When necessary, renal function and blood parameters should be monitored.
+If necessary, kidney function and blood counts should be monitored.

-Absorbed sulfadiazine is easily excreted by hemo- and peritoneal dialysis.
+Absorbed sulfadiazine is easily eliminated by hemo- and peritoneal dialysis.

 ---|---|